J. R. Carpenter: Books

+Carpenter's fourth collection, Measures of Weather, was published by Shearman Books in 2025, and was called a "blustery yet brilliant fourth collection" by The Guardian's reviewer, who praised its "clever use of concrete poetry".

 Awards

 In 2003 Carpenter won the CBC Quebec Short Story Competition (now known as the Quebec Writing Competition) for her short story "Precipice", which was later anthologized in Short Stuff: New English Writing From Quebec.
 She won the CBC Quebec Short Story Competition again in 2005 for her short story "Air Holes", which was later anthologized in In Other Words: New English Writing From Quebec.

 In 2008 she won the Quebec Writers' Federation Carte Blanche Award for "Wyoming is Haunted", a work of creative nonfiction.

 In 2009 she won the Expozine Alternative Press Award for Best English Book for her novel, Words the Dog Knows. and was named a Montreal Mirror Noisemaker.

 In 2012 her web-based work CityFish was shortlisted for the New Media Writing Prize.
 In 2015 she won the Dot Award for Digital Literature from if:book UK.

 She won the New Media Writing Prize 2016 for her web-based work The Gathering Cloud.
 The Gathering Cloud was an Editor's Pick in the Wildcard Category in the Saboteur Awards 2017 and was shortlisted for the Robert Coover Award for a Work of Electronic Literature 2017 and The Turn On Literature Prize 2017.

 In 2018 her web-app This is a Picture of Wind won the Opening Up Digital Fiction Competition's People's Choice Award and was shortlisted for the New Media Writing Prize 2018 and the Robert Coover Award for a Work of Electronic Literature 2018.

 Her debut poetry collection An Ocean of Static was Highly Commended for the Forward Prizes for Poetry 2018.

-Her second collection “This is a Picture of Wind” longlisted for the Laurel Prize for Environmental Poetry 2021.
+Her second collection This is a Picture of Wind was longlisted for the Laurel Prize for Environmental Poetry 2021.